 Denali is on the Seven Summits list and is a great challenge for climbers to accomplish.
 The weather conditions on the mountain are harsh and unpredictable due to its high elevation and proximity to the Arctic Circle, making it a very difficult journey to complete.

-There are several trails that you can take up Denali, although the West Buttress Route is the most popular and least technical.
+There are several trails that you can take to climb Denali, although the West Buttress Route is the most popular and least technical.
 Experienced climbers seeking a serious challenge could opt for the route along Cassin Ridge, which is the most difficult to climb.

 The climb to Kahiltna Dome is a 7 to 10 day journey that is rated as moderately difficult.
 The route takes you to Kahiltna Dome which is located along the West Buttress Route of Denali.
 Along this route you will reach Kahiltna Pass from where you will climb to a large glaciated ridge.

 From the ridge you will go on to climb the summit from where you will be rewarded with spectacular views of Denani, Mount Foraker, the Kahiltna Peaks and Mount Hunter.

 The Peak 11,300 route is one of the most classic Alaska Range climbs and is a favorite among alpinists.
 It takes about 8 to 12 days to complete and leads you along the exposed Southwest Ridge.

 Peak 11,300 is a moderate to intermediate level climb that has a mixture of different technical skill requirements, including cornice climbing and alpine ice climbing.